El Rushbo, the all-knowing, all-caring, all-sensing, all-feeling, Maha Rushi.

 Who says?

-I don't want to hear this kind of negative fatalistic thinking that the Democrats are gonna end up in a White House someday.
+I don't want to hear this kind of negative, fatalistic thinking of the Democrats are going to end up in a White House someday.

 Okay.